Fpsska/Fpsska/README.md

 I'm Eugene from Saint-Petersburg, and I do projects on Frontend Development.
 I enjoy learning and working with frameworks like React with state manager Redux, as well as work with Redux-Toolkit.

-Skills: REACT / REDUX / REDUX-TOOLKIT / GIT / JS / HTML / CSS / BOOTSTRAP / ANT DESIGN
+Skills: REACT / REDUX / REDUX-TOOLKIT / TYPESCRIPT / GIT / JS / HTML / CSS / BOOTSTRAP / ANT DESIGN

 - 🔭 I’m currently working on this page
 - 💻 I’m currently learning TypeScript